-- + Before an appointment is made, the parish members of the Clergy Appointments - carried out by the churchwardens on an annual basis; and - + the Ministry Unit Council and clergy will facilitate the inspection of the residence by a diocesan representative every two years.
+- the Ministry Unit Council and clergy will arrange an inspection of the residence to be carried out by the churchwardens on an annual basis; and - the Ministry Unit Council and clergy will facilitate the inspection of the residence by a diocesan representative every two years.

-Further guidelines regarding clergy residence standards can be found on the Diocesan website under Property.
+Further guidelines regarding Clergy Residence Standards can be found on the Diocesan website under ADS / Administration Documents / Property.